gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

-In the scenario above, as no parameter was specified, a bean with the id/name `com.company.app.DBLoader` was used as a template for wiring the instance created by GemFire.
-For cases where the bean name uses a different convention, one can pass in the `bean-name` parameter in the GemFire configuration:
+In the scenario above, as no parameter was specified, a bean with the id/name `com.company.app.DBLoader` was used as a template for wiring the instance created by [vmware-gemfire-short-name].
+For cases where the bean name uses a different convention, one can pass in the `bean-name` parameter in the [vmware-gemfire-short-name] configuration:

 ```highlight
 <cache-loader>